MinaProtocol/mina-grants/README.md

 - Offer a US dollar backed programmable stablecoin on the Coda Protocol

 Alternative Client Implementation (eg. Rust)
-- Minimum of $100,000 USD of tokens
+- Minimum of $100,000 USD of Coda tokens
 - Project type: Open source
 - Enable Coda nodes to parse and verify the Coda transactions, its smart contracts and everything related.
 Provide an interfaces to create transactions, product blocks, and create snarks in Coda

 **Open Marketing and Community Projects**

 Technical Community Ambassadors
-- Minimum of $1000 USD of tokens per month
+- Minimum of $1000 USD of Coda tokens per month
 - Grow, excite and organize Coda’s technical community globally by organizing virtual meetups, supporting the community in testnet activities, establishing a presence on geographically-relevant platforms (ex.
 WeChat in China), producing and sharing educational content, recruiting new community members and being a spokesperson for the project.
 As our community grows and evolves, so will this role.
 The ideal candidate will be equal parts passionate, flexible, and dedicated.
 - Minimum Qualifications: Native fluency in the dominant language of your region (Ex.
 German for Germany), plus an ability to communicate effectively in written and spoken English.